wp-plugins/a-year-before/readme.txt

 `ayb_posts("range=14&dateformat=y-m-d");`
 Looks up a year back for written articles.
 If none are found, the plugin will check the next 14 days in the future.
 If a article is found on some of this days, all articles of this day will be listed with a "year-month-day"-format.

+`ayb_posts("anniversary=1");`
+Shows the title of all posts, which were posted on the same day in the same month, independend of the year.
+E.g. on chistmas day you will see all posts, which are posted on december 24th since the blog was started.

 == Styling ==

 If you like CSS, you can style the date with the class `ayb_date`, the link of the article with the class `ayb_link` and the notfound-message by using the class `ayb_notfound`.

 == Changelog ==

+0.7beta10

+* fix: check if functions are already declared (for multiple use of the plugin)

+0.7beta9

+* unknown changes

 0.7beta8